Blue Point Stables, LLC

 > Should you prefer to ride your own horse during your lesson, please contact us in advance.

-* Blue Point Stables needs to have minimally, a copy of your current Coggins.
+* Blue Point Stables needs to have minimally, a copy of your current Coggins and Vaccinations.

-* Your horse must be gentle and be able to interact well with the horses of our herd.
+* Your horse must be gentle and be able to interact well with all other horses in our herd and on our grounds.

 How old does a rider have to be to take a lesson at Blue Point Stables?

-> Riders must be at least six (6) years old to take a lesson at Blue Point Stables.
+> Riders must be at least seven (7) years old to take a lesson at Blue Point Stables.

 Do you have a weight requirement or limit?